ahleongzc/CS203-Wooclap-Converter/README.md

 Type: MCQ

 Agile vs. waterfall
-A. Waterfall process is iterative
+A. Waterfall process is iterative<br/>
-B. Agile is about following a well-defined plan
+B. Agile is about following a well-defined plan<br/>
-C. Agile does not emphasize comprehensive requirement documents
+C. Agile does not emphasize comprehensive requirement documents<br/>
-D. Agile can be both iterative and incremental
+D. Agile can be both iterative and incremental<br/>
-E. You must implement Scrum to be agile
+E. You must implement Scrum to be agile<br/>

 Correct answers:
-C. Agile does not emphasize comprehensive requirement documents
+C. Agile does not emphasize comprehensive requirement documents<br/>
-D. Agile can be both iterative and incremental
+D. Agile can be both iterative and incremental<br/>

 ----------